bodyah/SquadNativeInterface/README.md

 # SquadNativeInterface
-native interface with some protections and utils
+native interface with some protections and utils and native boot